How to reset an RCD (Step-by-Step)

 Next time - check before you drill

-Next time you get the drill out, it would be worth checking out one of our other posts on the inappropriately named Electrical Safe Zones.
+Next time you get the drill out, it would be worth checking out one of our other posts on the inappropriately named "Where is safe to drill?"
 Contrary to their name, these are areas where it is actually dangerous to drill, as they could legitimately hide cables.

 How do I identify the cause of the fault?